 What affects the cost of travel insurance?

-The costs of a travel insurance policy vary widely—both from plan to plan and from insurer to insurer.
-Where you’re traveling, the cost of your trip, and many other factors will also play a role in how much you’ll pay.
+The costs of a travel insurance policy vary by plan and insurer.
+Where you’re traveling, the cost of your trip, and many other factors contribute to your cost.

-- The coverages you choose: The more coverage you want, the higher your costs will be.
+• The coverages you choose: The more coverage you want, the higher your costs.

-- Length of trip: Longer trips cost more, and the bigger your overall trip bill is, the more it will cost to insure.
+• Length of trip: Longer trips cost more, and the more yours costs, the more you’ll pay to insure it.

-What type of plan you choose will impact your costs, too.
-Choosing a single-trip plan will be much less expensive than an annual one since it covers less risk.
+The type of plan you choose will affect your costs too.
+A single-trip plan will be much less expensive than an annual one since it covers less risk.

 Is travel insurance worth it?

-Though travel insurance can offer some major benefits—especially if your trip is canceled, you experience an unexpected emergency, or you need a medical evacuation—it’s not the right move for everyone.
+Travel insurance can offer major benefits—especially if your trip is canceled, you experience an unexpected emergency, or you need a medical evacuation—it’s not the right move for everyone.

 Here are some scenarios when you might want to consider it and a few when you might not.